ubc/global_javascript/readme.txt

 === Changelog ===
 v0.12 - added 2 additional hooks that will add and delete directories upon activation or deactivation respectively
+      - defined the uninstall function though at the moment nothing calls it (need to do additional testing and research before enabling it)

 v0.11.1 - added a conditional to only load the javascript if the files exist